pir8eye/AI-Trouble-Shooter/chatgpt_model_authority_debugging/chatgpt-debugging-readme.md

-# ChatGPT Model Restriction Debugging
+# ChatGPT Model Authority Debugging

 Systematic documentation and testing of content engagement differentials using ChatGPT model.